YukiYotsu/UHAILab/README.md

 ---

 ### Import *jellyfish*
-If you have not installed it, use the commands:
+If you have not installed *jellyfish*, use the commands:
 ```
 brew install jellyfish
 ```
 After that, in Poetry environment,
 > jellyfish is a library for approximate & phonetic matching of strings.
 ```
 poetry add --dev jellyfish
 ```